-Based upon the policy directions for Employment Areas and the intent of the City of Toronto Official Plan to protect such areas from the introduction of sensitive and/or incompatible land uses, it is submitted that the City of Toronto should not give favourable consideration to the proposal for 4577 Steeles Ave., but rather, the lands in question should be maintained for employment in order to grow and expand the employment potential of the area and other adjacent properties rather than threaten the stability of the employment area by creating incompatible land use and "opening the flood gates" for further applications and approvals.
+Based upon the policy directions for Employment Areas and the intent of the City of Toronto Official Plan to protect such areas from the introduction of sensitive and/or incompatible land uses, it is submitted that the City of Toronto should not give favourable consideration to the proposals for conversion within this employment area as referenced at the beginning of this letter, but rather, the lands in question should be maintained for employment in order to grow and expand the employment potential of the area and other adjacent properties rather than threaten the stability of the employment area by creating incompatible land use and "opening the flood gates" for further applications and approvals.

 As major stakeholders with significant investments in the area, we have said it countless times before and will say it again - any residential uses in this close proximity to the North Milliken Employment area is unequivocally INCOMPATIBLE with the existing, well established core industrial uses in the area.
+The City's own experts in Planning and Economic Development are echoing the same concerns and sounding the same alarm.
 These are businesses that have been operating within the City of Toronto for anywhere from 40 to 100 years.
 The issue to be addressed should be the advancement of a sound planning framework which protects the integrity of and reinforces and strengthens the role of the North Milliken Employment Area as part of the economic base of the City of Toronto.
 The effect of introducing residential will be to impair the desirability of the area from the perspective of the introduction of new industrial uses and continuing capital investment throughout the area.
 We do not believe, that if the City starts down this road which will inevitably lead to further conversion applications in the area, that it has been demonstrated or proven that we will not be forced to limit our business operations.
 We do not believe that it has been shown that we will not lose the ability to adapt and grow in ways that may become necessity due to the changing of our industry or business requirements.
 We do not believe that it has been shown that we will not lose future growth opportunities and permitted future land uses on our existing properties.
 We do not believe that anyone from the City of Toronto can demonstrate that we will not eventually be forced to close our companies due to major incompatibility issues with new residents moving in once more residential and mixed use applications are put forward.
 We will not be able to coexist with residential uses or mitigate for resident complaints that are certain to come (and we should not have to).
 This would mean losing our investments in our businesses, in our properties, in the area, and, in our employees and the thousands of jobs that are at risk by putting residential and sensitive uses in an area where it does not work given surrounding land uses.